Vultee Arch Trail No. 22

-||The road to Vultee Arch is very primitive and suitable for high-clearance vehicles only.|
+|Current Conditions:||The road to Vultee Arch Trail is very primitive and suitable for high-clearance vehicles only.|

-||Red Rock District - 928-203-2900|
+|Operated By:||Red Rock District - 928-203-2900|

 Location: About 42 miles south of Flagstaff (12 miles west of Sedona) on paved and gravelled roads.

 This road is rough; high clearance vehicles recommended.
-It is not recommended during wet weather.
+It is not recommended, and may be closed, during wet weather.
 About 4.3 miles up this road you will reach a small sandy opening or turn-a-round.
 Park here and proceed hiking out the east end of the opening along a short jeep trail which deadends at a drainage.
 Continue on the foot path up the canyon.

-Click map graphic for PRINTABLE view.
+Click map thumbnail for larger view.